venk120soft/react-learnings/functional_vs_class_component.md

 - Class components are Mutated or statefull components
 - Class components has render method and JSX to define the component
 - Class components should extend React.Component it has lifecycle methods to handle in differnt stages of an application.
-- Class component uses **this** keyword to access state,props, functions define inside
+- Class component uses **this** keyword to access state,props, functions define inside.
+Check this [Demo](https://codesandbox.io/s/pjqnl16lm7)

 Functional Components:
 - Functional components are having hooks to handle the state